neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 ## Security

+The Security department's primary focus, as its name implies, is to monitor and prevent attacks on Treasury accounts and the Neon EVM program.

 Within the Security department, the Treasury Watchdog and EVM Emergency Assembly provide additional assurances that attacks and other malicious actions may be monitored, detected, and rectified.

 ### Treasury Watchdog